Learn more about Twilio and HIPAA:

 A: Many businesses have architected their applications in a manner to be compliant with the HIPAA Privacy and Security Rules, while still using Twilio for part(s) of their workflow.
 One way to be compliant is not to process, store, or transmit individual protected health information (PHI) data on Twilio.
 Some techniques that customers have used are as follows:

 - Request Inspector should be “Disabled.”
 This will disable logging, however, and may make it difficult to develop applications on Twilio.
-A workaround is to have a separate development account to debug new code and turn request inspector on for debugging, but at the same time not log any PHI to Twilio.
+A workaround is to have a separate project to debug new code and turn request inspector on for debugging, but at the same time not log any PHI to Twilio.

 - HTTP Auth on Media URLs should be “Enabled,” which means customers will have to authenticate themselves to get to their recordings.
 This will send a username and password with every HTTP request to be able to access recordings.
 However, this may also require updating the source code.